 When you appear before the judgment seat of Christ, how do you think you will fare?
 I imagine most people feel that the worst type of lawbreakers will be punished and sent to Hell, but that most people will be welcomed into Heaven.
 It is crucial not to take this question for granted – we must all know what to expect on that day and to what standard we will be judged.

-God has provided a law which acts as a barometer of His standards.
-The law can essentially be summed up with the 10 commandments that God wrote with His own finger!
+God’s standards were provided to act as a barometer.
+His law can essentially be summed up with the 10 commandments that God wrote with His own finger!
 Jesus states that this law is still relevant to humanity today and often used the law to convict people of their own sin.
 His says in Matthew 5:17-19:

 Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them.
 For truly I tell you, until heaven and earth disappear, not the smallest letter, not the least stroke of a pen, will by any means disappear from the Law until everything is accomplished.
 Therefore anyone who sets aside one of the least of these commands and teaches others accordingly will be called least in the kingdom of heaven, but whoever practices and teaches these commands will be called great in the kingdom of heaven.
 (Matthew 5:17-19 NIV)